| |

 This pattern is for anyone who is an advanced beginner.

-The bag is a simple design, you create a circle base first then continue to single crochet.
+The bag is simple; you create a circle base first, then continue to single crochet.

 Once the bag reaches the height you want, you stop and weave through a cord, which can be pulled together to close the bag.

-The drawstring pulls the top of the bag closed and I tied it into a bow.
+The drawstring pulls the top of the bag closed and can be tied into a bow.

-Alternatively, you could knot the ends or weave through two lengths of cord, pulling through to each end, so that you can pull the drawstrings closed in a more traditional way.
+Alternatively, you could knot the ends or weave through two lengths of cord, pulling through to each end to pull the drawstrings closed more traditionally.

 I also added a raffia tassel with beads and bits I found in a local craft store.